Gene Shoemaker was an astrogeologist. In fact, he was the very first astrogeologist.

 In 1961 Gene Shoemaker started up the US Geological Survey’s Astrogeology Center in Flagstaff, Arizona and was its first director.
 The main work was mapping the moon in preparation for landings.

-Shoemaker himself was slotted to go to the moon, but an issue with Addison’s disease meant he couldn’t go.
+Shoemaker himself was slotted to go to the moon, but an issue with Addison’s disease prevented him.
 Instead, he trained Harrison Schmitt for the job.

 Prediction of Life Arriving on Earth From Mars